+1 The unwanted emission power level is to be understood here as the level measured at the antenna port.

+5 Other maximum unwanted emission levels may be developed based on different scenarios provided in Report ITU-R F.2239 for the frequency band 86-92 GHz.

 It should be noted that the scenarios related to the FS bands 111.8-114.25 GHz, 158.5-164 GHz and 167-174.5 GHz are already addressed within WP 5C and currently part of the preliminary draft new [Recommendation /Report] ITU-R F.[EESS-PROTECTION].